 Hello fellow bookworms, today I’d like to share my thoughts about Calistos by Felicity Heaton.
 Book 5 in Felicity’s Guardians of Hades series.
+My thanks to Felicity for the advanced ebook.

 My Overall Rating: 5/5